nilenso/goose/architecture-decisions/pages/console.md

 ADR: Console
 ============

-The Goose Console is a web interface that provides visual representation and control over Goose's job management features for async, scheduled, batch, periodic, and dead jobs.
+The Goose Console is a web interface that provides visual representation and control over Goose's job management features for async, scheduled, batch, cron, and dead jobs.

 Design
 -------